SpiritsFlare/kvm_server/README.md

-# Pi_server
+# Server
-Pi_server for http input and image processing
+kvm server for http input and image processing

 Mar2serv running on Raspberry Pi 4